swcarpentry/shell-novice/.github/PULL_REQUEST_TEMPLATE.md

-Please delete the text below before submitting your contribution.
+Please delete this line and the text below before submitting your contribution.

 ---